logicbyavishek/Sigma-7.0/README.md

 I'm learning in public!
 If you found this helpful or want to collaborate:

 * 🔗 GitHub: [logicbyavishek](https://github.com/logicbyavishek)
-* 💬 DM or comment to suggest improvements
+* 💬 DM or comment to suggest improvements Linkedin : [logicbyavishek](https://www.linkedin.com/in/logicbyavishek)
 * 🌟 Hashtags: `#100DaysOfCode` `#Java` `#ApnaCollege` `#DSA` `#SigmaCourse`

 ---